 To do so, the MAR Fund operates as an ecoregional planning and coordinating body which prioritizes projects and allocates funding.
 The Mesoamerican Reef Fund aspires to be known and respected as a trustworthy and transparent fundraising mechanism able to sustain and finance effective transnational alliances, policies, and practices that conserve the Mesoamerican Reef and advance the health and well-being of the region’s people.

-- Saving our Sanctuaries: A Legacy of Caring.
-This program supports the establishment and protection of an interconnected network of priority coastal and marine protected areas in the region.
+- Saving our protected areas: a legacy of caring.
+Establishment and protection of an interconnected network of priority coastal and marine protected areas in the region.